mspiegel11/Tsunami-Scenarios/README.md

 ## Tsunami-Scenarios
 ## names: Max Spiegel,
-### Exploring Tsunami Evacuation Times/Scenarios on the Oregon Coast
+### Summary: Exploring potenial Tsunami Evacuation Times/Scenarios at different cities along the Oregon Coast.

 ## Questions to explore
 #### What locations have the highest evacuation time to ‘tsunami-safe’ areas?